PAYONE-GmbH/PCP-client-javascript-SDK/README.md

      ```
    - Review and commit the updated changelog before proceeding with the release script.

+### Merging the Release Branch

+1. **Open a Pull Request (PR)**:

+   - Open a PR from the `release/v<version>` branch to the `master` branch on GitHub.
+   - Include a clear description of the changes and the new version.

+2. **Code Review**:

+   - Request reviews from team members.
+   - Address feedback and make necessary changes.

+3. **Merge PR**:

+   - Once approved, merge the PR to `master`.

 ### GitHub Action for Release

-After successfully running the `prepare_release.sh` and changelog generation scripts and committing all changes to the `master` branch, you can trigger a GitHub Action to finalize the release.
-This action ensures that the release process is automated and consistent.
+After successfully running the `prepare_release.sh` and changelog generation scripts and committing all changes to the `master` branch via a PR, an admin can trigger a GitHub Action to finalize and publish the release.
+This action ensures that the release process is automated, consistent, and deploys the new release from the `master` branch.

 **Triggering the GitHub Action**: